fluentpath/budgetplanner/README.md

-# Household Budget Planner — PWA
+# Budget Planner — PWA

 A self-contained, installable budget planner.
 No backend, no build step — just static files.
 Data is stored locally in the browser (`localStorage`),